royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

   * `-id` is the client id, it is up to you, but it is recommended to use the thing name
   * `-t` is the topic we will publish to

-* Open http://localhost:80 (this is the so called honeypot), which will in turn, send an even audit message to the topic
+* Open http://localhost:80 (this is the so-called honeypot), which will, in turn, send an even audit message to the topic
-* See that an audit was writter to the S3 bucket and also that an email notification was sent.
+* See that an audit was written to the S3 bucket and also that email notification was sent.

 //TODO - tenantid/device name/type/group?

 * //TODO - fix timeout, updated policy to "Resource": "arn:aws:iot:eu-west-1:195361640859:*", and then the client worked. fix this.

 ### Job creation
-We are going to create a job for certificate rotation. we will provide the certificate as a pre-signed url in S3 which will be short lived.
+We are going to create a job for certificate rotation. we will provide the certificate as a pre-signed url in S3 which will be short-lived.

 * In S3, open you `iot-webinar-audits` bucket
   * Create a folder named `jobs` and optionally select "AES-256 (SSE-S3)" for encryption (this is beyond the scope of this webinar, but why not)
   * Open the `jobs` folder and create a sub-folder named `certs`, also with SSE-S3 encryption

-* //TODO - create a new cert, save it as `iot-webinar-cert2.perm.crt`, upload - use default, but in a real environment, give thought to the permissions given
+* //TODO - create a new cert, save it as `iot-webinar-cert2.perm.crt`, upload - use the defaults, but in a real environment, give thought to the permissions given
 * In the IoT dashboard, under "Manage", click on "Jobs", "Create Custom Job"
 * Set the job id to `webinar-job-rotate-cert`
 * Under "Select devices to update", either select your device (iot-webinar-device), or its group (iot-webinar-group).
 Using groups will allow us to apply this job to multiple devices.
-* Create the job document file. this needs to be uploaded to S3, alternatively, you can use things like aws cli, boto3, etc and avoid the need to create an S3 object.
+* Create the job document file. this needs to be uploaded to S3, alternatively, you can use things like aws cli, boto3, etc, and avoid the need to create an S3 object.
   * TODO - from repo folder - two files!, Create a local file named `job-rotate-cert.json`, paste this into it and save it locally.
   //TODO - explain the fields
   * Upload the files to our S3 bucket, under the `jobs` folder.